 GhostBear is TunnelBear's stealth mode, and it is very helpful for people who want to bypass Government and ISP censorship.
-Some users have reported that TunnelBear's GhostBear feature works in China which is great news.
-This means you can access Netflix, Spotify and BBC iPlayer sitting in China, or even tune in to your favorite NFL or soccer feed.
-TunnelBear became hugely popular during anti-government protests in Turkey.
-When Turkey tried blocking VPN access, GhostBear allowed Turkish citizen access to Twitter and YouTube, and TunnelBear joined this anti-censorship revolution by offering free unlimited data to users in Turkey.
+Some users have reported that TunnelBear's GhostBear feature works in China, which is great news.
+It means you can access Netflix, Spotify, and BBC iPlayer sitting in China, or even tune in to your favorite NFL or soccer feed.
+TunnelBear became hugely popular during the anti-government protests in Turkey.
+When Turkey tried blocking VPN access, GhostBear allowed Turkish citizens access to Twitter and YouTube.
+TunnelBear joined this anti-censorship revolution by offering free unlimited data to users in Turkey.

 We asked TunnelBear

 How does GhostBear work?
 Is it still OpenVPN underneath?
 If yes, what additional security is added to OpenVPN in GhostBear?

 GhostBear is TunnelBear's advanced anti-censorship features, which address several different censorship techniques.
 It includes blocking TunnelBear's domains and the use of Deep Packet Inspect (DPI) to detect OpenVPN/IPSec traffic and then throttle or block that traffic.
 We integrated and developed proxy and obfuscation technologies that help our VPN data look like regular HTTPS traffic, making it more difficult to block.
 Obfuscation is performed by adjusting the packet inter-arrival times and transport protocol packet length distribution.